 The Department of Telecommunications and the Government of India have allowed telecom service providers to test 5G networks in India.

 Mumbai : There was a time when people did not have mobiles in their hands.
 Even so, owning one is still beyond the reach of the average person.
 Then the technology revolution took place and mobiles started falling into the hands of common man.
 That era was 2G.
-Mobile had internet, but it was very slow.
-Then 3G came on the market, and people started getting fast internet.
+Mobile had internet, but it used to run very slowly.
+Then came 3G in the market, and people started getting fast internet.
 Many companies like Airtel, Vodafone, Idea offered 3G services and then came 4G technology.
-(Indians eagerly waiting for 5G, users ready to pay double for fast internet service)
+(What is 5G?
+When will it start in India?
+What benefits will you get?
+Know everything)

 Permission from the Department of Telecommunications for 5G tests